CISecurity/ControlsAssessmentSpecification/control-7/control-7.6.rst

 Measures
 --------
 * M1(i) = (For each endpoint "i") 1 if the endpoint's logging configuration complies with the organizations logging policy; 0 otherwise.
-* M2 = The number of endpoints from Input 1
+* M2 = Count of endpoints from Input 1

 Metrics
 -------